ibm-cloud-docs/blockchain-sw-252/howto/ibp-v2-troubleshooting.md

     </p>
 </div>

 General problems can occur when you use the console to manage nodes, channels, or smart contracts.
-In many cases, you can recover from these problems by following a few easy steps.
+In many cases, you can recover from these problems by following a few simple steps.
 {:shortdesc}

 This topic describes common issues that can occur when you use the {{site.data.keyword.blockchainfull_notm}} Platform console.